bhallstein/TinyModel/Tests/_Readme.txt

 	few individual insert() calls, and check in the TMResult object that all of the proper errors have been detected.

-	To better sectionalise everything, I've used PHPInfo's usually individual test functions to wrap multiple tests.
+	To better sectionalise everything, I've used PHPUnit's usually individual test functions to wrap multiple tests.
 The progress of individual tests is then indicated by using the wrapAssert() method, which prints a description of the actual test(s) being performed underneath PHPInfo's usual not very descriptive output of '.'.

-	This gives more, better info on what tests are being run, and splits testing up into sections, which I find preferable to writing a zillion little functions in this case.
+	This gives more, better output regarding the tests being run, and splits testing up into sections, which I find preferable to writing a zillion little functions in this case.

 	Ben Hallstein, Nov 2014